Skip to content

 Other Product Features:

 Amaco glazes are certified non-toxic and dinnerware safe.
-The glazes turn out best when applied to cone 04 bisque and fired at cone 5-6.
+The glazes turn out best when applied to cone 04 bisque and a firing temperature at cone 5-6.

 This Set of 6 Glazes is a great value.